HanoverStatsLabs/resources/labs/Lab1Instructions.md

 \vfill

 7. The following command shows the percent of residents of each county that are foreign-born, broken down by state.
+You can enter the whole thing in a single line, or create line breaks with the `<enter>` key.

     ```r
     histogram(~foreign_born|state,